mickenordin/nextcloud-db/proxysql/compose/README.md

 ProxySQL> LOAD MYSQL SERVERS TO RUNTIME; -- to activate the changes
 ```

-Wait for a couple of minutes (ProxySQL has to gracefully terminate any active connections, connection pooling, persistent connection, etc) and verify by querying at the `runtime_mysql_servers` table:
+It's going to take a couple of since ProxySQL has to gracefully terminate any active connections, connection pooling, persistent connection, etc. Verify by querying at the `runtime_mysql_servers` table:

 ```sql
 ProxySQL> SELECT hostgroup_id,hostname,port,status,weight,comment FROM runtime_mysql_servers ORDER BY hostgroup_id;